Raj-1727/badapple-hd/README.md

 # Usage

 ```
-python badapple-hd(badapple-hd works too)      # if running from the cloned repository
+python badapple-hd      # if running from the cloned repository
 # or
-badapple-py                                    # if installed from AUR
+badapple-hd             # if installed from AUR
 ```
 ---